aangelone2/das-c/profiling/optimizations.md

 From the profiling, we can deduce that the parsing process (by and large, including reallocations and such) is the main bottleneck, and should therefore be the primary target of optimization.
-The possible solutions would be:
+Possible directions to change the code may be:

 1. Replacing line tokenization with simple parsing of the required amount of numerical fields.
 This amount